lwesterl/Protopaja_p3/README.md

  - Debug code, includes serial prints etc.
  - Intended to run on Arduino Uno

+####	Slave production

+ - The final 'production' code which is run on own pcb(Atmega328p mcu)version 1

-####	Slave production & production volts
+#### 	Slave production v2 & Slave production volts v2

- - Final 'production' codes which are run on own pcb(Atmega328p mcu)
+ - The final codes that are run on own pcb version 2, which has a bit different pin layout to version 1
  - Production volts has the same base code but it also includes battery voltage measurement

 ####	Old files